- Who are we

 Bicton Overseas Agricultural Trust.
 BOAT's mission is to improve agriculture and livelihoods in the developing world by teaching trainers to train more effectively, and training institutes and rural development organisations to deliver better quality training and sustainable development services through improved management.
 The TAA Southwest works closely in support of BOAT.
 Read more.

 GrassrootsAfrica.
 TAA has close links with this scheme which aims to provide practical information to small farmers in Africa through links with an expert panel.
 TAA members are invited to join.
 Read more under Expertise.

 Expertise: Directory of Consultants available on-line for potential employers, assisting members in seeking employment assignments.
 Also, Career Summaries of individual members, read more.

 Vacancies & Job Opportunities.
 Listing of job opportunities, consultancy assignments and internships, available to members only.
 Read more.
 To publicise a vacancy, please send details to our Vacancy Managers.

 Website with full details on the Association and its activities, also links to other useful organisations.

-UK Forum and APPG.
-Participation in the UK Forum on Agricultural Research for Development and close link with the All-party Parliamentary Group on Agriculture & Food for Development, affording relevant consultation processes on Government policy statements.
+APPG on Agriculture & Food for Development.
+TAA is a supporter of the All-party Parliamentary Group on Agriculture & Food for Development, affording relevant consultation processes on UK Government policy statements.